objcio/articles/2014-08-11-bad-testing-practices.md

 to making a code base more maintainable.
 In this article, I'd like to share some of my experiences, as well as the lessons I've learned either from others or via trial and error.

-After all these years, I've heard many good (and bad) reasons to write automated tests, because it can:
+After all these years, I've heard many good (and bad) reasons to write automated tests.
+On the positive side, writing automated tests can:

 - Make refactoring easier
 - Avoid regressions
-- Provide an executable specification and documentation
+- Provide executable specification and documentation
-- Reduce time of creating software
+- Reduce the time of creating software
-- Reduce costs of creating software
+- Reduce the costs of creating software

-Sure, you could say those are true, but I want to give another perspective to all those reasons -- a unified perspective if you will:
+Sure, you could say those are true, but I want to give another perspective to all those reasons—a unified perspective if you will:

 > The only reason automated tests are valuable is to allow us to modify our own code later on.